We asked business professionals to review the solutions they use. Here are some excerpts of what they said:

 Pure Storage FlashArray is the world’s first enterprise-class, all-NVMe flash storage array.
 It represents a new class of storage – shared accelerated storage, that delivers major breakthroughs in performance, simplicity, and consolidation.
 Pure Storage is fresh and modern today and will be for the next decade.
 Without forklift upgrades or planned downtime, Pure takes the work out of storage ownership and delivers unprecedented customer satisfaction.

-IntelliFlash is ranked 29th in All-Flash Storage Arrays with 2 reviews while Pure Storage FlashArray is ranked 1st in All-Flash Storage Arrays with 14 reviews.
+IntelliFlash is ranked 29th in All-Flash Storage Arrays with 2 reviews while Pure Storage FlashArray is ranked 2nd in All-Flash Storage Arrays with 16 reviews.
 IntelliFlash is rated 4.0, while Pure Storage FlashArray is rated 9.2.
 The top reviewer of IntelliFlash writes "A unified flash storage solution with poor performance, support, and features".
 On the other hand, the top reviewer of Pure Storage FlashArray writes "Provides protection against ransomware threats with immutable snapshots, and it is well known for its scalability, ease of use, and non-disruptive upgrades".
-IntelliFlash is most compared with Tintri VMstore, Dell EMC Unity XT, HPE Nimble Storage, Dell EMC SC Series and NetApp AFF (All Flash FAS), whereas Pure Storage FlashArray is most compared with NetApp AFF (All Flash FAS), Dell EMC Unity XT, HPE Nimble Storage, Dell EMC PowerStore and IBM FlashSystem.
+IntelliFlash is most compared with Tintri VMstore, Dell EMC Unity XT, HPE Nimble Storage, NetApp AFF (All Flash FAS) and HPE 3PAR StoreServ, whereas Pure Storage FlashArray is most compared with NetApp AFF (All Flash FAS), Dell EMC Unity XT, HPE Nimble Storage, Dell EMC PowerStore and IBM FlashSystem.
 See our IntelliFlash vs. Pure Storage FlashArray report.

 See our list of best All-Flash Storage Arrays vendors.